 - Water your soil before planting

 - Plant your plugs or lay your sod

 - Spread any mulch, fertilizer, or compost

 - High nitrogen fertilizer or compost is best, otherwise, use a balanced mix

-Once your lawn is planted, you’ll need to keep the soil moist for the first seven to 10 days so the roots can grow.
+Once you plant your lawn, you’ll need to keep the soil moist for the first seven to 10 days so the roots can grow.
 Afterward, water as needed depending on your climate.
 Dryer climates may need watering once or twice a week, while grass in wetter climates may be able to subsist off rain alone.
 During the first week of growth, keep a keen eye out for fungal infections, which like to breed in wet soil.
 If caught early, many fungal infections can be suppressed through plenty of sunshine and nitrogen.
 Severe infections, however, may require special treatment with a fungicide.

 After your plugs have begun to spread, you can begin applying extra fertilizer and mowing as you typically would.
 In general, it’s best to fertilize your St. Augustine grass every two to three months.
 When mowing your lawn, cutting too much off the top can stress your grass, leading to patchy, dying lawns.
 The ideal height is two to three inches tall.

 After winter, especially in regions with harsher weather, inspect your lawn for patches that may need resodding.
 St. Augustine will spread and fix small patches, but it may be faster to use plugs or sod large patches.
 However, wait until after the chance of frost has passed.